World Bank Group: Criticisms and controversy

 World Bank/IMF protesters smashed the windows of this PNC Bank branch located in the Logan Circle neighbourhood of Washington, D.C.

-The World Bank has long been criticized by non-governmental organizations, such as the indigenous rights group Survival International, and academics, including Henry Hazlitt, Ludwig Von Mises, and its former Chief Economist Joseph Stiglitz.
+The World Bank has long been criticized by non-governmental organizations, such as the indigenous rights group Survival International, and academics, including Henry Hazlitt, Ludwig Von Mises, and Joseph Stiglitz, former Chief Economist for the World Bank.

 Stiglitz is equally critical of the International Monetary Fund, the US Treasury Department, and the US and other developed country trade negotiators.
 Hazlitt argued that the World Bank along with the monetary system it was designed within would promote world inflation and "a world in which international trade is State-dominated" when they were being advocated.
 Stiglitz argued that the free market reform policies that the bank advocates are often harmful to economic development if implemented badly, too quickly ("shock therapy"), in the wrong sequence or in weak, uncompetitive economies.
+Ludwig von Mises opposed institutions like the World Bank because he believed they replace market-based investment controlled by the collective decisions of voluntary participants with politically driven lending controlled by bureaucrats who are shielded from the consequences of their actions.
+He argued this practice distorts prices and interest rates leading to malinvestment, or inefficient use of capital (see economic calculation problem).
+He also warned such systems raise moral hazard by encouraging government dependency and poor economic decision-making.

 World Bank loan agreements can also force procurements of goods and services at uncompetitive, non-free-market, prices.
 Other critical writers, such as John Perkins, label the international financial institutions as 'illegal and illegitimate and a cog of coercive American diplomacy in carrying out financial terrorism.

 Defenders of the World Bank contend that no country is forced to borrow its money.
 The bank provides both loans and grants.
 Even the loans are concessional since they are given to countries that have no access to international capital markets.
 Furthermore, the loans, both to poor and middle-income countries, are below market-value interest rates.
 The World Bank argues that it can help development more through loans than grants because money repaid on the loans can then be lent for other projects.

 The IFC and MIGA and their way of evaluating the social and environmental impact of their projects has also been criticized.
 Critics state that even though IFC and MIGA have more of these standards than the World Bank, they mostly rely on private-sector clients to monitor their implementation and miss an independent monitoring institution in this context.
 This is why an extensive review of the institutions' implementation strategy of social and environmental standards is demanded.